giotto-ai/gtda-docs/dev/_sources/theory/glossary.rst

 .. math:: k(x, y) = \langle \phi(x), \phi(y) \rangle.

-.. _euclidean distance and norm:
+.. _euclidean_distance_and_norm:

 Euclidean distance and norm
 ---------------------------

-The vector space :math:`\mathbb R^n` is an with inner product
+The vector space :math:`\mathbb R^n` is an inner product space with inner product

 .. math:: \langle x, y \rangle = (x_1-y_1)^2 + \cdots + (x_n-y_n)^2.

 The associated norm and distance function are referred to as *Euclidean norm* and *Euclidean distance*.

-.. _finite metric spaces and point clouds:
+.. _finite_metric_spaces_and_point_clouds:

 Finite metric spaces and point clouds
 -------------------------------------

-A *finite metric space* is a finite set together with a .
+A *finite metric space* is a finite set together with a metric.
 A *distance matrix* associated to a finite metric space is obtained by choosing a total order on the finite set and setting the :math:`(i,j)`-entry to be equal to the distance between the :math:`i`-th and :math:`j`-th elements.

-A *point cloud* is a finite subset of :math:`\mathbb{R}^n` (for some :math:`n`) together with the metric induced from the .
+A *point cloud* is a finite subset of :math:`\mathbb{R}^n` (for some :math:`n`) together with the metric induced from the euclidean distance.

 Time series
 ===========

-.. _time series:
+.. _time_series:

 Time series
 -----------